cardstack/cardstack-documentation/guides/data/git.md

   }
 ```

 Now if you start up your Card, you will be using the local git repository to store data!
 If you use the Edges to save data, and you run `git status` in your local repository, you will see its changes.
-You can also look at the files inside your data repository if you are curious to see what a Card's final data structure looks like, represented as JSON.
+You can also look at the files inside your data repository if you are curious to see what the Card's JSON.

 ### Troubleshooting local repositories